 • Looking for exclusions – some home insurers exclude flood cover or accidental damage insurance in a standard home insurance policy, but some insurers may have additional exclusions on top of this.

-• Comparing excesses – having a higher excess could save you money on your upfront premium, however you would also need to be prepared to pay a higher excess in the event of a claim.
+• Comparing excesses – having a higher excess could save you money on your premium, however you would also need to be prepared to pay a higher excess in the event of a claim.

 • Your sum insured – it's important that this figure accurately reflects the full replacement cost to avoid being underinsured.
-It's a good idea to review your sum insured regularly, especially after making renovations or large purchases for the home, to ensure coverage remains adequate.
+It's a good idea to review your sum insured regularly, especially after renovations or large purchases for the home, to ensure coverage remains adequate.

 Buy the New Policy